← Articles

 Is My Disc Bulge Serious?
 A Spine Surgeon’s Honest Answer

-The finding matters most when it compresses, or puts pressure on, a nerve or the spinal cord and matches your pain, numbness, weakness, or exam findings.
+I don’t judge a bulge by that word alone.
+What matters is what it is touching, what symptoms you have, and whether the two line up.
+The finding counts most when it presses on a nerve or the spinal cord and matches your pain, numbness, weakness, or exam findings.

 What Is a Disc Bulge in Plain Language?